fsmv/daemon/README.md

 [![Go Reference](https://pkg.go.dev/badge/ask.systems/daemon.svg)](https://pkg.go.dev/ask.systems/daemon)
 [![chatroom icon](https://patrolavia.github.io/telegram-badge/chat.png)](https://t.me/daemonserver)

-daemon is a personal web server that securely routes all requests to your domains to the appropriate backends.
-Made to simplify running the built in servers, your own custom servers, and other servers you download using TLS encryption.
+daemon is a web server system made of separate processes focused on a reverse proxy server that is configured automatically over RPC (or one line of config for pre-existing servers).
+It also has a launcher program that can run your (go) servers in a minimal chroot under a separated user.

+It's especially good if you want to write go servers and share one URL between them easily with automatic TLS support.

 # Features